DashDevs Blog Fintech CBDC for Fintech Builders: Pros, Cons, and Real-World Examples

 China’s digital yuan is the world’s largest live CBDC experiment.
 By November 2025, it had processed 3.48 billion cumulative transactions worth 16.7 trillion yuan — approximately $2.4 trillion, according to Atlantic Council research.
 There are 261 million registered users across 29 cities.
 From January 2026, China is transitioning the e-CNY to interest-bearing digital deposit money.

 At the wholesale level, China leads Project mBridge, a cross-border settlement platform connecting five central banks that has processed $54.21 billion in cross-border payments, with the e-CNY accounting for over 95% of settlement volume.
+Integration with WeChat Pay and Alipay has been central to distribution.

 Key lesson: Scale and government integration can drive adoption, but competing against deeply embedded private payment platforms remains the central challenge.